LoSk-p/robonomics-wiki/docs/en/spot-lesson0.md

 ## Check Connection

 Check if Yggdrasil works well.
-For that try to connect to Spot via this link: https://[200:c32a:e1ac:1da2:15ed:626f:c1e0:36ed]:21443.
+For that try to connect to Spot via this link: https://[200:2fba:a23a:9d37:7e2b:3303:ca4e:208f]:21443.
 If you see authentication page, you are ready to connect to Spot and do next lessons.

+> If you can't open page in MacOS try to use another browser.

 ![log_in](../images/spot/less1-login.jpg)